 14-17 November 2018

 As the fourth pillar of sustainable development, cultural sustainability has assumed a denite centrality in the myriad issues surrounding sustainable development.
 This conference seeks to explore the relationship and state of culture and development particularly in times of crisis.
-The Centre for the Study and Promotion of Cultural Sustainability, University of Maiduguri consider this theme topical and timeous as evidenced in the protracted insurgency in Northeast Nigeria, the Farmers-Herdsmen conicts, environmental crisis, election-based conicts, and so on.
+The Centre for the Study and Promotion of Cultural Sustainability, University of Maiduguri considers this theme topical and timeous as evidenced in the protracted insurgency in Northeast Nigeria, the Farmers-Herdsmen conflicts, environmental crisis, election-based conflicts, and so on.
 Thus, researchers and interested authors are invited to submit and make presentations at the Conference.

-The sub-themes include but not limited to the following areas:
+The sub-themes include but are not limited to the following areas:

 - Theories, Principles and Methodologies